Loading...

 How to consume Chicken Shawarma, Hummus without glucose spikes

-Include a small amount of healthy fats such as avocado or a drizzle of olive oil, which can help moderate blood sugar levels.
+Include a small portion of avocados, olive oil, or nuts, which can help stabilize blood sugar levels by slowing digestion.

 Stay Hydrated